khrno/webpacker-engine-architecture/README.md

 # Pets
 Short description and motivation.

-## Usage
-How to use my plugin.

 ## Installation
-Add this line to your application's Gemfile:
+1. Add this line to your application's Gemfile:

 ```ruby
 gem 'pets'